SUID/SIDS Training Toolkit

 Risk Reduction and Health Promotion

-Baby Essentials Online.
-(2013).
-Change for Our Children (New Zealand).
-Training module to educate family service providers about safe sleep.
-Includes materials for families and summaries in 20 languages.
+Change for Our Children: Safe Start Programme (New Zealand).
+Training modules to educate family service providers and families about safe sleep.
+Includes select summaries in 20 languages.

 Sudden Infant Death Syndrome: Facts for NICU Nurses.
 (2013).
 Aris CA, McMullen SL, Lipke BM, Le Mura CA, Consenstein L. Syracuse, NY: St. Joseph's Hospital.
 PowerPoint training module for NICU nurses.